Thomas McGuane: Career

-The early 1970s included an affair with actress Elizabeth Ashley, divorce from first wife Becky, (who went on to marry Peter Fonda), marriage to actress Margot Kidder, the birth of their daughter, Maggie, and his second divorce—all in less than a year.
+The early 1970s included an affair with actress Elizabeth Ashley, divorce from first wife Becky (who went on to marry Peter Fonda), marriage to actress Margot Kidder, the birth of their daughter, Maggie, and his second divorce—all in less than a year.

 McGuane published his most autobiographical novel, Panama, in 1978.
 The character Catherine was said to be a literary embodiment of McGuane's third wife, Laurie Buffett, sister of Jimmy Buffett, one of McGuane's Key West comrades.
 With the exception of positive reviews in The New Yorker and The Village Voice, the novel was mercilessly panned by critics as self-absorbed and a testament to wasted literary talent—notwithstanding McGuane's protests that he considered it his best novel.

-An ongoing struggle has ensued between McGuane and his reviewers concerning their expectations for his fiction, and their sense of how much McGuane's celebrity was intruding upon his work.
+An ongoing struggle ensued between McGuane and his reviewers concerning their expectations for his fiction, and their sense of how much McGuane's celebrity was intruding upon his work.
 The upheaval of the period concluded with the deaths of McGuane's father, mother, and sister in the span of 30 months.

 McGuane was presented the Golden Plate Award of the American Academy of Achievement by Council member David McCullough at the 1993 Academy of Achievement Summit in Glacier National Park, Montana.
+In 1993 McGuane received an honorary doctorate from Montana State University.

-McGuane won the 2016 Robert Kirsch Award for lifetime achievement from the Los Angeles Times, was a finalist for the National Magazine Award in 2013 for his story "River Camp," and was a finalist for the Frank O'Connor Award in 2015.
+McGuane won the 2016 Robert Kirsch Award the lifetime achievement of the Los Angeles Times Book Prize, was a finalist for the National Magazine Award in 2013 for his story "River Camp", and was a finalist for the Frank O'Connor International Short Story Award in 2015 for his work Gallatin Canyon.

 In 2018, he appeared in conversation with Richard Powers at the New York Public Library.
+In 2024 he appeared in a film about his time spent fishing and writing in the Florida Keys with other notable writers such as Jim Harrison, Richard Brautigan, Russell Chatham, and Jimmy Buffett.

 Life after Panama

 After Panama, McGuane's novels changed considerably.
-Beginning with Nobody's Angel in 1981, the setting has consistently been in Montana, usually the fictitious town of “Deadrock” (presumably a play on “Livingston”).
-The familiar setting and certain personal parallels make for easy inferences of McGuane himself in his string of male protagonists in these novels, except for the female protagonist, in The Cadence of Grass (2002).
+Beginning with Nobody's Angel in 1981, the setting has consistently been in Montana, usually in the fictitious town of “Deadrock” (presumably a play on “Livingston”).

-He moved from the Paradise Valley, Montana, to a different property in the Boulder River valley near McLeod, Montana.
+He moved from Paradise Valley to a different property in the Boulder River valley near McLeod, Montana.

-Larry McMurtry has observed that McGuane's nonfiction writing displays a markedly contrasting inner peace and natural spirituality.
+Larry McMurtry observed that McGuane's nonfiction writing displays a markedly contrasting inner peace and natural spirituality.
 McGuane's paeans to fly fishing (The Longest Silence), horses (Some Horses) and the outdoors (An Outside Chance) capture his belief in the redemptive potential of nature and sporting ritual.